nielshojen/WorkSpaceOneImporter/README.md

  * test new input "ws1_console_url" and code that produces link to imported app
  * get force_import working
  * add code to find icon file to upload
+ * merged PR#1 from @SoxIn4 - ability to supply base64 pre-encoded api username and password

 ToDo:
  * cleanup code
- * maybe expose more app assignment settings as input vars
+ * maybe expose more app assignment settings details as input vars
- * maybe add ability to update WS1 metadata and assignment settings
  * maybe add ability to use keychain
  * maybe remove request dependency by porting to cURL calls [as suggested by Nick McSpadden in MacAdmins Slack](https://macadmins.slack.com/archives/C056155B4/p1577123804089700) - possibly using using URLGetter and pass it to download_with_curl()
  * maybe add ability and input setting whether to upload all versions of a software title